The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

-To pollute, we order the target classes based on their sizes descending and for the classes with the same size, we use the class ID in ascending order.
-Using the defined order, we create a class imbalance with an equal difference $\Delta$ for each consequent pair of classes.
-The used samples of each class are randomly selected, i.e., in the polluted dataset, the following holds: $\forall 1 < j \leq m: (\tilde{n}_{c_{j-1}} \leq \tilde{n}_{c_j}) \land (\tilde{n}_{c_j} - \tilde{n}_{c_{j-1}}) = \Delta$. \PaperLong{\ An example of such a distribution can be seen in Figure~\ref{fig:classbalance-balance-examples} in the depicted \textit{Balance~2}.
-This choice has been made to both simplify the pollution process by removing all the other possible methods of creating an imbalance and make it more easily reproducible as no random component is needed to determine the per-class sample counts in the polluted dataset.
-Figure~\ref{fig:classbalance-balance-examples} shows the two per-class sample count distributions \textit{Balance~1} and \textit{Balance~3}, which exemplify the need to limit the pollution method as they differ in per-class sample counts but still produce the same dataset quality. } To create a class imbalance, we calculate the class size of a balanced dataset $\frac{\tilde{n}}{m}$ with $\tilde{n}$ samples and $m$ classes.
-Then, we iteratively add/remove samples from the classes based on their order: We remove samples from all classes that are at indices $\lfloor \frac{m}{2} \rfloor - 1 $ and below, and add samples to all classes at indices above that, unless $m$ is odd, then the size of the class at index $\lfloor \frac{m}{2} \rfloor$ stays constant.
+To pollute, we order the target classes by their sizes descending and for the classes of the same size, we use the class ID in ascending order.
+Using the defined order, we create a class imbalance with an equal difference~$\Delta$ for each subsequent pair of classes.
+The used samples of each class are randomly selected, i.e., in the polluted dataset, the following holds: $\forall 1 < j \leq m: (\tilde{n}_{c_{j-1}} \leq \tilde{n}_{c_j}) \land (\tilde{n}_{c_j} - \tilde{n}_{c_{j-1}}) = \Delta$. \PaperLong{Figure~\ref{fig:classbalance-balance-examples} in the depicted \textit{Balance~2} shows an example of such a distribution.
+This choice has been made to simplify the pollution process by removing all the other possible methods of creating an imbalance and making it more easily reproducible as no random component is needed to determine the per-class sample counts in the polluted dataset.
+Figure~\ref{fig:classbalance-balance-examples} shows the two per-class sample count distributions \textit{Balance~1} and \textit{Balance~3}, which exemplify the need to limit the pollution method as they differ in per-class sample counts but still produce the same data quality. }

+To create a class imbalance, we calculate the class size of a balanced dataset~$\frac{\tilde{n}}{m}$ with~$\tilde{n}$ samples and~$m$ classes.
+Then, we iteratively add/remove samples from the classes based on their order: We remove samples from all classes that are at indices~$\lfloor \frac{m}{2} \rfloor - 1$ and below, and add samples to all classes at indices above that, unless~$m$ is odd: then the size of the class at index~$\lfloor \frac{m}{2} \rfloor$ stays constant.